 Prepared notes from the session and links to additional resources from 12/17/18 meeting below.

-Administrative Learning Network: Essential Tools For Planning Meetings And Events Program Resources
+Resources from the Administrative Learning Network: Essential Tools For Planning Meetings And Events Program

 A joint effort by Grantmakers of Western Pennsylvania and the Carnegie Library of Pittsburgh – Nonprofit Resource Center, this program provided an opportunity for grantseekers to enrich their understanding about organizations in our region that support nonprofit capacity building efforts.
 Representatives from several local funding agencies provided an overview of their initiatives, briefly describing their giving priorities, types of capacity building support (grants/technical assistance), application guidelines, how and when decisions are made, and more!